By: David Lee Sexton, Jr.

 To learn more about spanking and its effects on development and behavior, watch the MFLN Family Development team’s free, archived webinar presented by Elizabeth Gershoff, Ph.D., Associate Professor at the University of Texas at Austin.
 She is a developmental psychologist who studies how parenting and discipline affect the development of children.
 Her research combines longitudinal and hierarchical methods for understanding the dynamic and multilayered contexts of children’s lives.

 Gershoff, E. (2017).
 Unintended consequences: What we now know about spanking and child development.
 MFLN Family Development.
 Retrieved from: https://militaryfamilieslearningnetwork.org/event/27494/

 Gershoff, E.T. & Grogan-Kaylor, A. (June 30, 2016) Spanking and child outcomes: Old controversies and new meta-analyses.
 Journal of Family Psychology.
 30(4), 453-469. http://psycnet.apa.org/doiLanding?doi=10.1037%2Ffam0000191

 This post was written by David Lee Sexton, Jr. of the MFLN Family Development Team.
 The Family Development team aims to support the development of professionals working with military families.
-Find out more about the Military Families Learning Network Family Development team on our website, Facebook, and Twitter.
+Find out more about us on this site, Facebook, and Twitter.